Biden will hold a big climate summit this week to reestablish U.S. leadership. Not everyone may follow.

 “Everybody understands that democracy has a price,” she added.
 “I think actually there will be excitement and gratitude that U.S. is finally sitting at the adult table again.”

 Birnbaum reported from Chicago.
-Quentin Ariès in Brussels contributed.
+Quentin Ariès in Brussels contributed to this report.